Short-term outlook for market remains positive: Devang Shah

 TARGET – Rs 865/895

-Raymond closed weekly in positive territory.
+Raymond closed weekly in negative territory.
 It consolidated in thin range during the week.
-Its daily momentum indicators are in BUY.
-Risk Reward is favorable to BUY at current levels.
-One can buy with a stop loss of Rs 765 for the target of 865/895 levels in short term.
+Its weekly momentum indicators are in BUY.
+Risk reward is favorable to BUY at current levels.
+One can buy with a stop loss of Rs 765 for the target of Rs 865/895 levels in short term.

-CEAT closed weekly in positive territory.
-It consolidated in thin range during the week.
+RIL closed weekly in positive territory.
+It has outperformed in the short term.
 Its daily momentum indicators are in BUY.
-Risk Reward is favorable to BUY at current levels.
-One can buy with a stop loss of Rs 1113 for the target of 1220/1250 levels in short term.
+Risk reward is favorable to BUY at current levels.
+One can buy with a stop loss of Rs 1,307 for the target of Rs 1,395/1450 levels in the short term.

 Devang Shah: The author of www.trendtechno.com (Trade with Trend) and an independent market analyst.